-We will enable you to develop a range of social scientific, analytic and communication skills and a variety of transferable skills valued by many employers in a range of industries (eg media organisations, local government and charitable organisations, the criminal justice system and commercial and financial service sectors).
+We will enable you to develop a range of social scientific, analytic and communication skills and a variety of transferable skills valued by many employers in a range of industries (eg media organisations, local government and charitable organisations, and commercial and financial service sectors).

-Our graduates have gone on to successful careers in:
+Our graduates have gone onto successful careers in:

-- Public and private sectors
+- public and private sectors

-- Social welfare and criminal justice agencies (the police and probation services)
+- social welfare and criminal justice agencies (the police and probation services)

-- Non-governmental organisations (NGOs)
+- non-governmental organisations (NGOs).